danielharrell/open-eyes-lect-2017-18/Open.md

 How is being open possible, how do we get out?

 - True openness: transparency without cage; outside that is indeed elsewhere.
+Also note eyes being transparent in particular.
 How to understand this?

 Wolff puts this predicament in the terms and tone of a fact.
 Yet it is unsettling enough, and dependent enough